OpenICT-Hanze/OpenICT-Checkin-Docs/docs/source/api.rst

 	Returns a JSON with all projects of students connected to a specific docent.

 /api/v1/getAllAnswersOfMyStudents/{docent_id}:
-	Returns all answer sheets of students connected to a specific docent.
+	Returns all answers of students connected to a specific docent.

 /api/v1/getAllStudentsNotMine/{docent_id}:
 	Returns all users that are not connected to a specific docent.